 The Americans with Disabilities Act (ADA) prohibits employers from discriminating against employees or applicants with disabilities in all aspects of employment including hiring, pay, promotion, firing, and more.
 It also protects employees from retaliation when they enforce their rights under the law.
-(To learn more about ADA rules for the hiring process, read Nolo's article Getting Hired With a Disability.)
+(To learn more about ADA rules for the hiring process, read Nolo's article on getting hired with a disability.)

 Private employers with at least 15 employees must follow the ADA.
-Many states have similar laws, which may apply to smaller employers too.
+However, many states have similar laws, which may apply to smaller employers.

 The ADA protects the following employees: